Abdulkader-Safi/vscode-file-explorer/README.md

    - Click the settings icon to toggle hidden files visibility
    - Switch between list and grid views using the view mode buttons
    - Add directories to favorites using the star icon
+   - Reorder favorites by dragging and dropping in the settings panel

+### SSH/SFTP Remote Connections

+1. **Add an SSH Connection**:

+   - Click the "+" button in the SSH Connections section of the sidebar
+   - Enter connection details (name, host, port, username)
+   - Choose authentication method (password or private key)
+   - Optionally test the connection before saving
+   - Click "Save & Connect" to save and connect

+2. **Connect to a Remote Server**:

+   - Click on a saved SSH connection in the sidebar
+   - The extension will connect and display your remote home directory
+   - Browse and manage files just like on your local system

+3. **Edit Remote Files**:

+   - Click on any remote file to open it in the editor
+   - Make your changes and save (Cmd+S / Ctrl+S)
+   - Changes are automatically uploaded to the remote server
+   - You'll see a confirmation message when the upload completes

+4. **Switch Between Local and Remote**:
+   - Click "Local" in the devices section to return to your local file system
+   - Click any SSH connection to switch to that remote system

 ## Requirements